|

 years.

-Being the ambitious young man he was, he brought CDs of
+Being the ambitious young man

-his music to school to try and sell to other students.
-He
+he was, he brought CDs of his music to school to try and

-went on to make a second album the next summer, with more
+sell to other students.
+He went on to make a second album

-songs he had written that he had not yet recorded.
-He spent
+the next summer, with more songs he had written that he

-a good whole year after that summer perfecting the sounds
+had not yet recorded.
+He spent a good whole year after that

-that he had to work with to create yet a third album that
+summer perfecting the sounds that he had to work with to

-would sound closer to the way he envisioned.
+way he envisioned.

-After trying out for a few bands, he realized
+After trying out for a few bands,

-is less appreciated today.
+classical music is less appreciated today.

 Just before his last year of

-high school, he sat down with his older brother, Elisha Watrous, and wrote
+high school, he sat down with his older brother, Elisha

-movie featured all tracks and score written by Alexander.
-He spent three months editing the film, and weeks
+by Alexander.
+He spent three months editing the film, and

-he found that his talents were best put to good use.
+where he found that his talents were best put to good use.

-A
+A few

 I can only describe my music as a moment in time.
 Every